Apostolos-Daniel/toli-io-personal-website/content/public-speaking/observable-systems-with-serverless-devs-connect.md

 date = "2022-01-20"
 +++

-[Observable systems with serverless](https://www.meetup.com/devsconnect/events/282326885/) talk was given as part of [Devs Connect](https://www.meetup.com/devsconnect/).
-I tried to show what observability looks like in a serverless world.
-I tried to focus more on the instrumentation aspect of observability.
-I picked some examples of good dashboards.
-I finished off with the impact the observability efforts had on the organisation.
+I talked about [Observable systems with serverless](https://www.meetup.com/devsconnect/events/282326885/) at [Devs Connect](https://www.meetup.com/devsconnect/).

+✅ I tried to show what observability looks like in a serverless world.

+✅ I focused more on the instrumentation aspect of observability, and picked some examples of good dashboards.

+✅ I ended with the (positive) impact the observability efforts had on the organisation.

+Slide deck is published on the [meetup repo](https://github.com/Devs-Connect/dc003-observable-systems-and-ddd/blob/main/the_road_to_observable_systems_by_toli_apostolidis/the_road_to_observable_systems_by_toli_apostolidis.pdf).